-This tool finds all of the phase numbers in the phase managertool for assigning model objects to phases
+This tool finds all of the phase numbers in the phase managertool that is used for assigning model objects to phases

 The phase content can be viewed and modified in the phase manager.